BREAK OUT YOUR CARBOYS, MALT AND HOPS AND SEND US YOUR BREWS FOR YOUR SHOT AT HOMEBREW HISTORY!

 The Boston Beer Company reserves the right to change these rules in order to, in its sole discretion, secure the proper administration of the Contest.

-3. The two (2) Grand Champions will have their beer brewed and bottled by The Boston Beer Company and included in the 2014 LongShot® Variety six-pack.
-In the event The Boston Beer Company is not able to produce any of the beers selected to be included in the 2014 LongShot® Variety six-pack, The Boston Beer Company reserves the right to select alternate beers from the remaining two (2) 2013 Finalists.
-The Boston Beer Company reserves the right to not commercially release the 2014 LongShot® Variety six-pack.
+- The two (2) Grand Champions will have their beer brewed and bottled by The Boston Beer Company and included in a 2017 variety six-pack.
+In the event The Boston Beer Company is not able to produce any of the beers selected to be included in the 2017 variety six-pack, The Boston Beer Company reserves the right to select alternate beers from the remaining eight (8) 2016 Finalists.
+The Boston Beer Company reserves the right to not commercially release the 2017 variety six-pack.

-1. Semi-finalist round judging of the entries will be done at the first round sites between June 1, 2013 and June 30, 2013.
+- Semi-finalist round judging of the entries will be done between July 22, 2016 and August 18, 2016.
 The judges will include beer judges from the Beer Judge Certification Program, and other qualified judges.

-2. The Finalist and Grand Champion rounds of judging, will take place between July 1, 2012 and July 15, 2013.
+- The Grand Champion rounds of judging, will take place between August 18, 2016 and September 1, 2016.
 Judging will be done by The Boston Beer Company Brewmasters, beer judges from the Beer Judge Certification Program and other qualified judges.

 Please use the following general guidelines when designing your recipe to ensure the best results in duplicating your beer, should your recipe be awarded Grand Champion.